juzraai/author-tagger/README.md

 ### Test mode

 The program has a test mode which is a twisted behaviour.
 If you provide "test" as the 2nd argument:

 * your original `.java` files will NOT be modified
 * new files will be created instead, with `.at-test` suffix in their filename

 ### Restore

-If you used the default backuping mode and you don't like the result, you can revert the changes by calling **JAuthorTagger** with "restore" as the 2nd argument.
+If you used the default backup mode and you don't like the result, you can revert the changes by calling **JAuthorTagger** with "restore" as the 2nd argument.